colemanjackson/C-CPP-Projects/SndTools Project 1 Cs229/README.txt

 _________________________________________________________________________________________________________

 2) sndconv: sndconv takes a CS229 or AIFF formatted file and converts it into its respective counterpart, AIFF for CS229, and CS229 for AIFF.
-While this version is not working as well as I would have hoped, I believe it is working well enough to turn in for my first assignment.
-It uses every .c file listed above (except for the main method, with a few additions:
+While this version is not working as well as I would have hoped,

 	   sndconvmain.c: The main method of the converter, which takes the other functions and converts the file to its opposite.

 	   cstoa.c: this function takes an output file to write to, the input file, and a keyvaluefinder.h struct as its functional parameters.